-Here’s my list of Ten Great Things To Eat in Paris, things I think you shouldn’t miss!
+Here’s my list of Ten Great Things To Eat in Paris – things that I think you shouldn’t miss!

 Results tagged crepe from David Lebovitz